 - 5.8.7 The adaptive pathways analysis that we used in our Decision-Making Process is, in itself, a highly structured form of sensitivity testing, and therefore incorporates many of the sensitivities around demand management and the more likely supply-side risks that we might face. - 5.8.8 Our sensitivity testing of our fWRMP19 has therefore focused on the other risks identified above.
-These are: - Environmental impacts we considered what happens if we exclude options with the most environmental impact in the absence of mitigation as part of the scheme design and construction.

-- Drought resilience we considered the implications of increasing drought resilience to a 1 in 500 year return period level. - High growth we considered the implications of the potential growth figures published by the GLA in their draft development plan.
-We did not incorporate additional growth from the CaMkOx development corridor as no planning figures are available at the moment but we will continue to review our forecasts as new information becomes available as reflected in our adaptive plan.
-We understand this could be in the order of 20MI/d but we do not have visibility on timing and spatial distribution.
-Currently we consider this has been adequately managed through our target headroom allowance. - Further reductions in Chalk abstraction we considered the implications of further reducing our Chalk abstractions beyond the 'no deterioration' values (see para 5.6.5) contained in the 'challenging future'.
+These are: - Environmental impacts we considered what happens if we exclude options with the most environmental impact in the absence of mitigation as part of the scheme design and construction. - Drought resilience we considered the implications of increasing drought resilience to a 1 in 500 year return period level. - High growth we considered the implications of the potential growth figures published by the GLA in their draft development plan. - Further reductions in Chalk abstraction we considered the implications of further reducing our Chalk abstractions beyond the 'no deterioration' values (see para 5.6.5) contained in the 'challenging future'.
 We did this by testing a scenario that includes 40MI/d additional reductions in Chalk abstractions beyond our current AMP7 proposals (36.3MI/d).
 The rationale for this 40MI/d 'stretch' scenario is provided in Technical Report 1.4 (Sustainability Reductions).
+Throughout AMP7 we will maintain our commitment to understanding the needs of Chalk catchments, and will continue to liaise with the Environment Agency to understand and test the potential scope for future reductions as part of the WRMP24 submission.